jasonsee/react-boilerplate/README.md

 5. Configure your application in `config.js`:

     - `apiFallback`: This is the url of the API you are pointing to.
-    - `monkeypodFallback`: This is the monkeypod URL you can use internally
     - `portFallback`: This is the port you will access the web server on. it defaults to `http://localhost:9000`.